ZachariahTheMagnificent/first-cmake/readme.md

 )
 ```

 This declares the directories where parser's header files are located in.
 Notice the keyword `PRIVATE`.
-Unlike `PUBLIC`, `PRIVATE` settings will not be inherited by other targets that link to parser.
-This is good for settings that are only used internally by the target and you don't want other targets to get them.
+Unlike `PUBLIC`, `PRIVATE` settings will not be inherited by other targets that use parser.
+This is good for settings that are only meant to be used internally by the target and no one else.

 ```cmake
 # Declare the library's files.